 Allied Concert Services, Inc. was formed in 1948 by Norm Wendt while he was teaching school in Wolf Point, MT.
 Beginning with a few concert association clients in eastern Montana and western North Dakota, Mr. Wendt gradually expanded eastward into South Dakota, Minnesota and Iowa.
-In 1950, he moved to the Minneapolis/St. Paul area where Allied has been based ever since.
+In 1950, he moved to the Minneapolis/St. Paul area.

 Windom, MN was one of the communities affiliated with Allied.
 John Folin was the high school choir director there and the President of the Windom Concert Association.
 In 1966, Mr. Wendt offered John a position with Allied which he was pleased to accept.
 John moved his wife and 2 sons to Minneapolis and began his career with Allied.
 At this time, Allied worked with approximately 50 concert associations throughout the states of Wisconsin, Minnesota, North Dakota, South Dakota, Iowa and Montana.